Globe Life Field: Opening

 Globe Life Field was originally scheduled to open on March 23, 2020, but because of the COVID-19 pandemic, the start of the 2020 Major League Baseball season was delayed for several months.
 Globe Life Field opened for a high-school graduation on May 29, 2020.

 On July 24, 2020, the Rangers hosted their first regular-season game against the Colorado Rockies, which they won 1-0.
 The Rangers played two exhibition games against the Rockies on July 21 and 22 at Globe Life Field.
 Joey Gallo hit the first home run at the stadium on July 26.

 2020 MLB postseason

-Because of the COVID-19 pandemic, Major League Baseball announced on September 15, 2020 that it would implement a playoff "bubble" starting with the second round of the playoffs.
+Because of the COVID-19 pandemic, Major League Baseball announced on September 15, 2020, that it would implement a playoff "bubble".
 Globe Life Field and Minute Maid Park in Houston shared the 2020 National League Division Series second-round playoff series, with one series in Houston and the other in Arlington.
 The 2020 National League Championship Series and the 2020 World Series were played exclusively at Globe Life Field.
 MLB allowed fans to attend games at Globe Life during the NLCS and World Series.